georgewpark/GIPHY-Search/readme.md

 # GIPHY Search

-This pen shows how React and the GIPHY search API can be used to retrieve GIFs based on a search parameter and display them is a masonry grid using pure CSS columns.
+This project demonstrates how React and the GIPHY search API can be used to retrieve GIFs based on a search parameter and display them is a masonry grid layout using pure CSS columns.

 ![GIPHY Search Demo](demo-gif.gif 'GIPHY Search Demo')